 With over 1,200 beneficiaries each year, APSN (formerly known as Association for Persons with Special Needs) is a social service agency that provides special education, vocational training, and employment support services for individuals with mild intellectual disabilities.
 Volunteer your time in engagement sessions with beneficiaries which include art and crafts, outings, storytelling and more.

 APSN, #02-12, 11 Jalan Ubi Block 2, Singapore 409074

-The opportunities are endless – volunteers of all ages can help beneficiaries and causes you’re passionate about.
-Join the monthly food distribution team or be a medical escort and assist senior folks with their hospital appointments.
+The opportunities are endless at Giving.sg.
+Volunteers of all ages can help beneficiaries and causes you’re passionate about.
+Join the monthly food distribution team or be a medical escort assisting senior folks with their hospital appointments.
 Whether you’re volunteering for the first time or if you’re a seasoned pro, there’s something to give to everyone!

 Be a trash hero and contribute to keeping our environment a clean and safe space.
 Do your part by cleaning up beaches in Singapore.
-Learn about the impact of pollution caused by trash and how we can do our part in promoting a toxic waste-free community.
-There’ll be guides to assist you and even gloves and garbage bags provided, so all you have to do is show up for a good cause!
+Learn about the impact of pollution caused by trash.
+Then learn how we can do our part in promoting a toxic waste-free community.
+There’ll be guides to assist you and even gloves and garbage bags provided.
+All you have to do is show up for a good cause!

 Trash Hero Singapore

 Help create a stable home for the less fortunate with Habitat for Humanity’s Project HomeWorks.
-This initiative may be more laborious than others (the cleaning can get pretty intense), but you’ll be giving the elderly, low-income families and those with disabilities a safe and sanitary home.
+This initiative may be more laborious than others since the cleaning can get pretty intense.
+But you’ll be giving the elderly, low-income families and those with disabilities a safe and sanitary home.
 Planning to volunteer with the family?
 Join the UnLitter Red Dot programme for a clean-up in your neighbourhood.

 Habitat for Humanity, #05-00, Century Technology Building, 56 Lorong 23 Geylang, Singapore 388381